technomancy/calandria/Readme.md

 Until we get an actual xterm with character input, we are probably stuck with using a separate block for a (somewhat lame) editor.

-### Security

-Need to sandbox in orb.shell.exec, but this still causes problems as the env table can be modified.
-Do we send a copy of this table to scripts?
-Then export needs to become a primitive. (which it is in bash anyway, nbd.)

-Then there's the question of reading, writing, and executing with the filesystem.
-Maybe scripts need a wrapped copy of the fs which only exposes the nodes for which the user has access?

-Private and public keys are inventory items.
-Placing a public key in a server inventory will allow the holder of the private key to log on.

 ### Differences from Unix

 The OS is an attempt at being unix-like; however, it varies in several